That girl: Claudia Cardinale (via VinylesPassion & SlackseyObrien)

 Boosts from Sundance and Cannes prizes don't translate into boxoffice appeal

-One of the most eagerly awaited films of the summer is upon us, and it has no special effects, no comic book connections, no action scenes, no raunchy jokes, and no actors that you’ve ever heard of.Heck, you may not even have heard of the movie -- which, of course, makes it odd that it can be considered “eagerly awaited.”
+One of the most eagerly awaited films of the summer is upon us, and it has no special effects, no comic book connections, no action scenes, no raunchy jokes, and no actors that you’ve ever heard of.Reviews of this week's new releases in Portland-area theaters.

 The big movie opening of the week is "The Amazing Spider-Man," but there's plenty of variety out there, and we review much of it, including Woody Allen's Italian rondelay "To Rome with Love," Oliver Stone's bloody, sexy crime film "Savages," the Duplass brothers' warring-sibling comedy "The Do-Deca-Pentathalon," and a restored print of Jean Renoir's 1937 classic "Grand Illusion."
 On top of that, you can, as always, count on "Also Opening," "Indie/Arthouse" and "Levy's High Five."A great tale of Oregon filmmaking: the climax of Buster Keaton’s “The General” (visit bustrkeatn for the whole story)